Important Information About the 2016 Health Insurance Marketplace

-Anyone who chooses the Harvard Pilgrim plan will be provided coverage at Central Maine Medical Center in Lewiston, Bridgton Hospital, Rumford Hospital and by some 350 Central Maine Medical Group care providers.
+Anyone who chooses the Harvard Pilgrim plan will be provided coverage (with larger deductibles) at Central Maine Medical Center in Lewiston, Bridgton Hospital, Rumford Hospital and by some 400 Central Maine Medical Group care providers.

 For more information, visit www.harvardpilgrim.org or call 855.354.4742.

 Anthem Blue Cross Blue Shield has created Health Insurance Marketplace plans for individuals and for businesses with fewer than 50 employees.
-These plans will not cover services at six of the state's 38 hospitals.
-The hospitals not included in this plan are Central Maine Medical Center in Lewiston, Bridgton Hospital, and Rumford Hospital, Parkview Adventist Medical Center in Brunswick, Mercy Hospital in Portland, and York Hospital, as well as hundreds of care providers.
+These plans will not cover services at four of the state's 38 hospitals.
+The hospitals not included in this plan are Central Maine Medical Center in Lewiston, Bridgton Hospital, Rumford Hospital, and Mercy Hospital in Portland, as well as hundreds of care providers.

-Anyone who chooses the Anthem plans will not be provided coverage at any of the six hospitals excluded from the plan, except in the event of an emergency.
+Anyone who chooses the Anthem plans will not be provided coverage at any of the four hospitals excluded from the plan, except in the event of an emergency.

 What Does This All Mean For You?